devdagoat/PyFunctionHandler/README.md

 # PyFunctionHandler
-Handler function written in Python that executes other functions with given args (positional and keyword) in one go.
+Handler function written in Python that executes other callables with given args (positional and keyword) in one go.
 ## Usage
 ```
 handler(func, func=(